explodecomputer/gibandjo.com/part2/1-special_thanks/index.md

 	<div class="span6">
 		<h2 class="righttext">TO GIBRAN'S PARENTS</h2>
 		<img src="/img/gib_parents.jpg">
 		<p class="caption righttext">Gib's parents on their wedding day.
-Mum assures me that her look of devastation was purely in accordance with tradition.</p>
+Gibran inherited his reluctance to smile on camera from somewhere...</p>

 		<p>If we were to attempt to quantify the amount that you have done for us the units of measurement would probably be in metric tons and we simply don’t have the equipment to do it.
 Instead, we’d just like to write a couple of anecdotes here to give the world a flavour of how fantastic you have been.</p>